onflow/flow/agendas/2023/sprint-kickoff/2023-11-13-Protocol-Sprint-Kickoff.md

 - Mainnet is no longer in the epoch fallback mode.
 - DapperLabs and FlowFoundation nodes have been split.
 - Public access nodes were available during the spork (except Send Transaction)
+- New hosting pattern has been successfully implemented for securely & managing running Dapper Nodes
+- Benchnet2 testing has validated support and pattern for running large networks

 ### Mainnet Uptime SLO - Last 14 days (11/30 to 11/10)